 South Africa dominates in attracting FDI

 However, to attract investors and capitalise on its abundance of liquefied natural gas (LNG), the country will need to address security issues.
-In April 2021, France-based Total SE suspended its $20bn LNG project in Mozambique indefinitely due to an escalation of violence.
+In April 2021 France-based Total SE suspended its $20bn LNG project in Mozambique indefinitely due to an escalation of violence.

 Digital infrastructure improvements key in Southern Africa

 A total of 85% of South Africa’s population had access to electricity in 2019.
 Despite this, there are issues with reliability due to electricity deficits in the country, which could last another five years.
-Recently the National Energy Regulator of South Africa approved state-owned utility Eskom’s 15.6% price increase for 2021, which could prove costly for business owners.
+Recently the National Energy Regulator of South Africa approved state-owned utility Eskom’s 15.6% price increase for 2021 which could prove costly for business owners.

 Comros, one of the worlds poorest countries, ranks as the most corrupt in Southern Africa.
 Despite 84% of the population having access to electricity in 2019, the percentage of individuals using the internet in 2019 was only 8.5%.
 The government has a tight rein on the media and those reporting negatively about the government face penalties.

-Angola has prioritised increased access to electricity for the country.
-It is targeting 9.9GW of installed generation capacity and a 60% electrification rate by 2025.
+Angola, has prioritised increased access to electricity for the country.
+Its targeting 9.9 GW of installed generation capacity and a 60% electrification rate by 2025.
 The country is a major oil exporter but is committed to using renewable resources to drive development.

 Where offers the best human capital in Southern Africa?

-Namibia had the highest literacy rate in the Southern Africa region, with 91.5% of the population literate in 2018.
+Namibia had the highest literacy rate in the region, with 91.5% of the population literate in 2018.
 The National Literacy Programme in Namibia was launched in 1992 to promote basic literacy and numeracy for the improvement of the livelihood of adults.
 Tertiary education enrolment of 22.9% also sits above the Southern Africa average of 11.7%.